rokon12/confernece-talks/README.md

 This talk will explore what virtual threads are, how they are implemented, how they solve our modern problems, and what, if any, shortcomings there may be.

+## Let’s Use Optional to Fix Our Method Contract
+**Abstract:**

+A method is a contract; when we define one, we put our thoughts into it.
+We specify the parameters with their type and also a return type.
+When we invoke a method, we expect it to behave according to the contract.
+If it doesn’t, it’s a violation of the contract.
+We deal with such a violation all the time.
+We invoke a method with its proper arguments, and we get a return.
+However, sometimes we end up getting a null, which is, in fact, a clear violation.
+We shouldn’t accept such a violation.
+If a method cannot return the value of the specified type, it should mention that in the method signature, the method may or may not be returning the value you are expecting.
+If we know it from the method signature, we write our code accordingly.

+Now the question is, how do we define such a contract in a method signature?
+Well, that’s where Optional comes into play.
+Set your return type as Optional.
+Optional is a mystery box, a wrapping paper; it may or may not contain the value.

+In this talk, we will discuss how to use Optional in Java and its patterns.